zjg95/purple/README.md

 This surprisingly proves that the probability of purple succeeding is greater than red or black.

 #### Running the program
-To run the program, you can use python2.
-The main file is purple.py.
+To run the program, you can use python2. python purple.py